Importance

 Participation in the United Nations Global Compact (UNGC)

 AOT has become a participant in the United Nations Global Compact (UNGC), which serves as the United Nations’ strategic policy initiative for sustainable development.
-The Compact encourages companies worldwide to voluntarily align their strategies and operations with ten universally accepted principles in the areas of human rights, labour, environment, and anti-corruption.
+The Compact encourages companies worldwide to voluntarily align their strategies and operations with 10 universally accepted principles in the areas of human rights, labour, environment, and anti-corruption.

 By adhering to these principles, AOT aims to embed responsible business practices into its operations and decision-making processes.
 The Company also seeks to promote concrete action in support of the United Nations Sustainable Development Goals (SDGs), with the overarching objective of fostering a more inclusive, sustainable global economy that balances economic, social, and environmental development.